jigx-com/jigx-docs-examples/docs/Data Providers/Dynamic Data/Updating Dynamic Data.md

 1. **default.jigx** is the database where the Dynamic Data table is defined.
 2. [sqlite](./../../Datasource/sqlite.md) datasource calls the Dynamic Data provider, using an SQL query to return the data.
 3. [jig.list](<./../../Jig Types/jig_list.md>) is the type of jig used to list the data in an [expander](./../../Components/expander.md) component with an `onContentPress` action with `parameters` to transfer the selected employee's details to the form.
-4. [form](./../../Components/form.md) is the component used with `initialValue` properties to populate the employee data into the form fields.&#x20;
+4. [form](./../../Components/form.md) is the component used with `initialValue` properties to populate the employee data into the form fields.
 5. [submit-form](./../../Actions/submit-form.md) is the action that executes the **update **method of the Dynamic Dataprovider with the `recordId `property configured to identify the record in the table that must be updated

 ## Examples and code snippets